Patty Berg

-Amateur career
+Early life

-Berg was born in Minneapolis, Minnesota, and expressed an interest in football at an early age.
+In 1918, Berg was born in Minneapolis, Minnesota.
+She expressed an interest in football at an early age.
 At one point, she played quarterback on a local team that included future Oklahoma Sooners head football coach Bud Wilkinson.
 At the age of 13, Berg took up golf in 1931 at the suggestion of her parents; by 1934, she began her amateur career and won the Minneapolis City Championship.
 The following year, Berg claimed a state amateur title.

+Amateur career

-She attended the University of Minnesota where she was a member of Kappa Kappa Gamma sorority.
+Berg attended the University of Minnesota where she was a member of Kappa Kappa Gamma sorority.
 She came to national attention by reaching the final of the 1935 U.S. Women's Amateur, losing to Glenna Collett-Vare in Vare's final Amateur victory.
 Berg won the Titleholders in 1937.
 In 1938, she won the U.S. Women's Amateur at Westmoreland and the Women's Western Amateur.
 With a victory in the 1938 Titleholders Championship and a spot on the winning Curtis Cup team as well, Berg was selected as the Associated Press Woman Athlete of the Year, the first of three times she earned the honor.
 In 1939, Berg won her third consecutive Titleholders, although she was unable to compete in the U.S. Women's Amateur due to an operation on her appendix.